 When traveling with kids, we have a strong preference for staying in a vacation home rental.
 We find that the kids sleep better when they have their own bedrooms, and it’s nice to have laundry facilities to wash our clothes.

-Another big benefit of getting a vacation rental is having a kitchen to cook some of your own meals.
-Eating out is very expensive in Iceland, so having your own kitchen helps have an Iceland family vacation on a budget.
 We typically like to have a healthy breakfast at home, pack a good lunch, then reward ourselves to a great meal at a restaurant in the evening, but aside from the hot dogs, we made all our meals at our vacation home rental in Reykjavik.

+Our 7-day Icelandair stopover was part of a larger family trip to Eastern Europe.
 Read more about our European family vacation with stops in the Czech Republic with kids, Budapest with kids and Croatia with kids.

 Found this post helpful?
 Pin It For Later!